baileywhitbread/BraidStacks.jl/README.md

 ```

-The output of this function is intended to be fed directly into the previous three functions, for example as follows:
+The output of this function is intended to be fed directly into the previous three functions.

+For example:

 ```julia
 count_points(coxgroup(:E,7), springer_element(coxgroup(:E,7), 9), 4)